Acupuncture, Cupping therapy, and Herbal Medicine: common questions for Heal Your Vibe Acupuncture & Wellness,

 4. Practitioner is Experienced

-The expertise of Dr. Florida in Houston since 2011 has a substantial impact on the treatment outcome.
-An experienced acupuncturist will not only provide appropriate and effective treatment but may also be able to better gauge how many sessions you will need based on their assessment of your specific condition.
-An initial consultation will typically provide insight into how many sessions you might require based on their professional experience and treatment philosophy.
-We will often gauge the number of treatments on the first or second visit depending on how the patient responds to treatment and historically how other patients with similar conditions have responded.
+Dr. Florida's expertise in Houston since 2011 has had a substantial impact on the treatment outcome.
+An experienced acupuncturist will not only provide appropriate and effective treatment.
+Still, it may also be able to gauge better how many sessions you will need based on their assessment of your specific condition.
+An initial consultation will typically provide insight into how many sessions you might require based on the professional experience and treatment philosophy of your therapist.
+We will often gauge the number of treatments on the first or second visit, depending on how the patient responds to treatment and historically how other patients with similar conditions have responded.

 Typical Treatment Plans